Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 This is a lie.
 Blossom was perfectly competent despite serious problems with her speech.
 Like her sister, Blossom was a strong-minded woman and refused to give in to any handicap, not did she spend days wallowing in self-pity.
 The stroke had also left her with a weakened right leg and arm.
 Yet she sang and tap-danced at a show when I first met her, and she did her own banking at the Security Pacific Bank across the street from the Motion Picture Home.
 How do I know this?
 Because I accompanied her across the street as she deposited checks that periodically came to her in the mail.
 She endorsed them and handed her checkbook to the tellers – who knew her and completed the transactions for her.
 Blossom also wrote checks and shopped at various stores in the area, or at Topanga Plaza mall.
 When she paid with cash I noticed she was very careful to count her change.

 As to her speech, we learned to compensate for the problems.
+She wasn’t impressed with the speech therapists there and finally refused to work with them, seeing no results.
+I personally consulted a speech therapist and was given a program to help her.
+She did agree to work with me and for awhile we wokred daily and she made some progress.
 No, she couldn’t originate long-winded sentences.
 She could answer yes or no or speak shorter phrases.
 If that didn’t work, she wrote answers out on paper or acted out a point she was trying to make.
 People were still sending her photographs to autograph and guess what?
 She signed them all and sent them back to the fans.
 There were also a very few instances, in the years I knew her, that her speech suddenly recovered for a short time – usually 1-2 days.
 She would call me on the phone, and other friends as well.
 We would rush over to visit and sit for hours as she talked about everything and anything, until her speech regressed again.

 Once Blossom got me started on the research, she introduced me to several of her friends or Jeanette’s friends that visited her.
 Blossom also went through her well-worn phone book and pointed out people I should call.
 I began to interview folks and then report back to Blossom for verification/corroboration of their stories.
 My conversations with Blossom were always informal; after all, we were friends first.
 Sometimes we talked when we were out shopping, or driving through Hollywood and Beverly Hills, so she could point out landmarks, or eating lunch at her favorite restaurant in Malibu (The Sandcastle in Paradise Cove).
 Our talks went something like this: